Category Archives: P-3074

 Topical Finasteride for Hair Loss

 Recent reports suggest that topical finasteride results in similar increases in hair count compared to oral finasteride.
+With fewer side effects due to less systemic absorption.
 Topical finasteride is typically compounded in gel or solution form.
 The oral version can come in pill, capsule or tablet form.
-It is hoped and likely that the topical version has fewer side effects than the oral version.

 Topical Finasteride